Corner Bench (headboard)

 Multiple Drills Make Things Go Faster

-Measure and Cut Seat for Corner Bench
+Measure and Cut the Seat for the Corner Bench

 Cutting the plywood across the front is not an easy task for me.